xiuxiu62/autogen-rs/PAPER.md

     to reflect these improved node choices, making subsequent executions faster.
   - we can extend the agent-backend interface to allow a single agent to run parallel queries accros multiple backends.
 This will be challenging in that we'll need functionallity to run multiple backends multiple times for each agent relationship.
-We can use a linear interpolation over an averaged event-per-backend delta, pruning slower backends as we go, until all but one are pruned at a delta 1
+We can use a linear interpolation over an averaged event-per-backend delta, culling slower backends as we go, until all but one are culled at delta 1
   - This might slow the system down more than it helps in short lived agents, but will increase the average performance of transactions in large systems with long lifetimes.